-It may be useful to indent within lists.
+It may be desirable to indent tables within lists.

 Unfortunately, FrameMaker does not provide any way to control the indenting of tables other than by setting a left indent value for all tables of a particular format.
 While you could have a special format for tables in lists, this may quickly become unreasonable to manage.